andre-janino/JumboStoreLocator/README.md

 - tamara.duric@jumbo.com / Password1
 - gustavo.henriquesmartins@jumbo.com / Password1

+** Note about docker image: it will be made available soon.*
-** Note about browser support: It seems that the webp icons I borrowed from Jumbo are not playing nicely with Edge, as they are not loaded at all (the same issue is present in Jumbo's store search website.
+*** Note about browser support: It seems that the webp icons I borrowed from Jumbo are not playing nicely with Edge, as they are not loaded at all (the same issue is present in Jumbo's store search website.
 Searching a little bit, there seems to be a few workaround that could be tried, so that goes into the TODO list.*

 ## Testing <a name="testing"></a> :beetle: